motokimura/kalman_filter_with_kitti/README.md

 # kalman_filter_with_kitti

-Providing simple Python scripts appling extended Kalman filter to KITTI GPS/IMU data for vehicle localization.
+Provides Python scripts applying extended Kalman filter to KITTI GPS/IMU data for vehicle localization.

 See [this material](https://speakerdeck.com/motokimura/shi-jian-karumanhuiruta)(in Japanese) for more details.